PacificBiosciences/apps-scripts/RepeatAnalysisTools/README.md

 The file `[outputDir]/runReportCmds.sh` contains commands used for generating the reports.

 ## clusterByRegion.py
 NEW!
-Cluster reads based on repeat region.
-K-means clustering based on kmer counts over the region of interest provides a reliable way to phase alleles.
-Output includes Haplotagged BAM (tag="HP") and summary stats for target motifs.
+K-means clustering of reads based on kmer counts over the repeat region of interest provides a reliable way to phase alleles.
+Output includes haplotagged BAM (tag="HP") and summary stats for target motifs.
 ### Usage
     $ python clusterByRegion.py -h
     usage: clusterByRegion.py [-h] -m,--motifs MOTIFS [-k,--kmer KMER]